John A. Kuri

-Kuri was a Senior Fellow with the Culture of Lawfulness Project for the National Strategy Information Center (NSIC), a Washington, DC based education and research foundation.
+Kuri was a Senior Fellow with the Culture of Lawfulness Project for the National Strategy Information Center (NSIC), a Washington, DC–based education and research foundation.
 Throughout the Middle East and Persian Gulf regions, South America, and Mexico, Kuri spoke at NSIC hosted conferences, mentored participants in workshops and held remote followup sessions on the workshop assignments.
 The success of the Culture of Lawfulness program is noted by Paula J. Dobriansky, Under Secretary of State for Global Affairs, in her report cited below in "References" footnote 26.
 Also resulting from this work Kuri wrote the foreword to the 2013 book "Separation of Powers & The Rule of Law, the Lebanese System" from Dr. Akl M. Kairouz and Dr. Issam Y. Atala, professors at Université La Sagesse, Beirut.
 Continuing his efforts in that region Kuri was invited to speak at The Conference for Reclaiming Neutrality in Lebanon held at Beit Anya, Lebanon on April 23, 2022.
-On May 15, 2022 Hezbollah suffered defeat in Lebanon’s parliamentary election, losing not only its majority control of the legislature but also all of its non-Shia-Muslim allies.
+On May 15, 2022, Hezbollah suffered defeat in Lebanon’s parliamentary election, losing not only its majority control of the legislature but also all of its non-Shia-Muslim allies.
 The people voted for change, choosing reforms over Hezbollah and its military arsenal.

-A graduate of Army Navy Academy, Kuri won the William Randolph Hearst national rifle marksmanship team championship in 1961.
+Kuri graduated Army and Navy Academy, June 1962 having earned the rank of Captain.
+He won the William Randolph Hearst National Rifle Marksmanship Team Championship in 1961.
+Upon graduation he was commissioned as a second lieutenant, having completed campus ROTC.
 A commercial pilot Kuri has directed aviation sequences for movies and television and, as he did for Ron Howard's Skyward starring Bette Davis and the hit series Airwolf, he flew the camera plane.
 NYT critic John J. O'Connor wrote, "The real star of Skyward Christmas (The Skyward sequel) is John A. Kuri, who is in charge of the aerial photography.
 The scenes of the small planes in flight are swoopingly beautiful..."

-Kuri's avocation is jazz guitar with a specific interest in Brazilian rhythms — bossa nova and samba.
+Kuri's avocation is jazz guitar with a specific interest in Brazilian rhythms—bossa nova and samba.
 He has performed in L.A. jazz clubs as a member of the Stephen Boyd Quartet and as the leader of his sextet, John Kuri's Elixir and Friends.